These FAQs should answer most of your questions about arriving in Berkeley.

 Please check parking information for Move-In for a campus map, general directions, and residence hall street addresses.
 There will be an increase in traffic volume and congestion during Move-In.

-Students are discouraged from bringing a car from campus.
+Students are discouraged from bringing a car to campus.
 If a student brings a car to campus, he or she must contact Parking and Transportation about obtaining a parking permit.

 The best way to get you and your belongings here is to have your parents or a friend bring you.
 Berkeley’s central location makes it accessible to most shipping companies.
 They vary in terms of what they will ship (electronics, bicycles, fragile items) and the maximum size and weight.